 - Utilize the GradCAS Applicant Help Center as a resource.

-- A non-refundable fee of $124.00 is required.
+- A non-refundable fee of $138.00 is required.
 Payment may be made through the GradCAS application portal.

-- Complete a Personal Goal Statement detailing your professional background, specific area of interest, reasons for choosing Salus University Osborne College of Audiology, and your post-AuD career plans.
+- Complete a Personal Goal Statement detailing your professional background, specific area of interest, reasons for choosing Salus University Osborne College of Audiology, and your post-MSc career plans.
 This Goal Statement is to be submitted through GradCAS under the Program Materials quadrant.
 Additionally, please address the following three questions within your response:

 - Are you currently working as an audiologist?
 If so, where and in what capacity?